panda3d/panda3d-docs/programming/audio/dsp-effects.rst

 ===========

-DSP, or Digital Signal Processing, allows you to apply effect filters to your ingame audio.
+DSP, or Digital Signal Processing, allows you to apply effect filters to your in-game audio.
 As of now, DSP effects are only available in Panda if you use the FMOD audio library.
 By default, Panda ships using the OpenAL audio library but FMOD can be enabled simply by editing :ref:`Config.prc <configuring-panda3d>`.
 Please keep in mind that using FMOD in a commercial application will require